 The IE ControlResourceSet is used to configure a time/frequency control resource set (CORESET) in which to search for downlink control information (see TS 38.213 [13], clause 10.1).
+If this IE is configured in dormant BWP, only the tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList could be present, the UE should ignore all the mandatory presnet fields.